 - 3.1 The Council has a well established and robust budget processes that comply with statutory and best guidance requirements.
-These have been followed when compiling the 2017/18 budget and medium term projections. - 3.2 The Council has four sets of inter-dependant 'guiding principles' that need to be adhered to when setting the budget these are the "medium term financial strategy guiding principles" the "modelling for recovery" principles, "budget containment strategy" and the 'prioritisation golden rules'.
-These provide a sound reference point for the Councils financial planning.
-The draft budgets under consideration by the Council adhere to these guiding principles. - 3.3 The above are supplemented by the Councils 'Budget Delivery Framework' a set of workstreams that have successfully delivered ongoing efficiency savings to help ensure that the Council continues to achieve a balanced budget.
-These continue to be focused upon 'adding value' and generating additional income more than concentrating on reducing inputs. - 3.4 The Council has as in previous years identified where the required 'savings' will come from however there are a number of significant consultations that could see further changes in National Policy such as New Homes Bonus and Business Rates Retention both of which may adversely impact the Council's budget in the medium term.
-The assumptions used in the estimates and the risks outlined in Section 4.9 of the main report will also need to be closely monitored as will the key risks summarised in the Swing-o-meter. - 3.5 Based on the assumptions applied to the Council's Medium Term Financial Strategy, in the years after 2017/18 the Council will need to deliver additional annual on-going savings in the region of £1.1m this adds up to around £4.4m over the medium term which is on top of the £11.3m ongoing savings achieved since 2011.
-This is a very significant challenge and one that will only be achievable if the Council ensures that all elements of its budget delivery framework make a positive contribution to close future years' budget gaps this will have to include generating additional income from commercial investments, council tax and fees and charges, as well as ensuring it keeps delivering services in an efficient manner.
-It is fair to say that even if this strategy is successfully delivered, the Council is likely to have to make some difficult choices about service priorities and service levels as we progress through the latter years of the medium term financial strategy this is why the Council is being encouraged to make use of the threshold increases in Council Tax (that the Government is expecting), preferably for 2017/18 but if not then certainly in subsequent years.
+These have been followed when compiling the 2018/19 budget and medium term projections. - 3.2 The Council in September 2017 rationalised the guiding principles from four sets into two distinct groupings one that is referred to as the council's financial 'golden rules' and one that is known as the council's financial 'guiding principles'. - 3.3 The financial 'golden rules' and financial 'guiding principles' are supplemented by the Council's 'Budget Delivery Framework' a set of workstreams that have successfully delivered ongoing efficiency savings to help ensure that the Council continues to achieve a balanced budget.
+These continue to be focused upon 'adding value' and generating additional income more than concentrating on reducing inputs. - 3.4 The Council has as in previous years identified where the required 'savings' will come from however there are a number of significant consultations that could see further changes in National Policy such as the Fair Funding Formula Review and the move to 75% Business Rates Retention both of which may adversely impact the Council's budget in the medium term.
+The assumptions used in the estimates and the risks outlined in Section 4.12 of the main report will also need to be closely monitored as will the key risks summarised in the Swing-o-meter. - 3.5 Based on the assumptions applied to the Council's Medium Term Financial Strategy, in the years after 2018/19 the Council will on average need to deliver additional annual on-going savings in the region of £900,000 this adds up to around £3.6m over the medium term which is on top of the £12.7m ongoing savings achieved since 2010.
+This is a very significant challenge.
+The Council will need to ensure that progress is made on all elements of its budget framework if a balanced budget is to be achievable into the medium term.
+This will have to include generating additional income from commercial investments, council tax and fees and charges, as well as ensuring it keeps delivering services in an efficient manner.
+It is fair to say that even if this strategy is successfully delivered, the Council is likely to have to make some difficult choices about service priorities and service levels as we progress through the latter years of the medium term financial strategy this is why the Council needs to continually review the balance and appropriateness of its budget delivery framework.